[Note: This post was originally published in April 2025 and last updated in September 2025]

 - And what should you actually consider before jumping in?

-If you’ve been thinking about designing and selling Webflow templates, especially now that the space is more competitive, I hope this gives you some honest perspective before you dive in.
+If you’ve been thinking about designing and selling Webflow templates, especially now that the space is more competitive than ever, I hope this gives you some honest perspective before you dive in.

 Quick heads-up before we get into it:

 Also, just to clarify: I’m not a Webflow affiliate or partner.
-Everything in this post is based purely on my own experience over the past year.
+Everything in this post is based purely on my own experience.

 Why you may be considering selling Webflow templates